A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Minimal compactification

 \subsubsection{Dimension}

 Let $G/\Q$ be the algebraic group defined by the global PEL-datum as before.
-The dimension of a central leaf labelled by $[b]\in B(G_{\Q_p})$ is computed by \cite[7.8(2)]{Hamacher}.
-The formula agrees with that (relative over $\Spf W(k)$) of the automorphism group scheme $\underline{\mathrm{Aut}}_G(\tilde{\mathbb{X}}_b)$ (c.f. \cite[4.2.11]{CS17}), i.e. we have:
+The dimension of a central leaf labeled by $[b]\in B(G_{\Q_p})$ is computed by Hamacher and it agrees with the formal dimension of $\underline{\mathrm{Aut}}_G(\tilde{\mathbb{X}}_b)$ (by which we mean the number of formal variables in the formula in \cite[Proposition 4.2.11]{CS17}), i.e. we have: